charliepan/react-i-ii-review/props.md

 Answer these on your own, then compare answers as a group

 1. What are props?
+  atrributes/properties the parent passes to the child used for passing data from one component to another.

-2. How do you pass props from a parent to a child?
+2. How do you pass props from a parent to a child? you pass it through a reference of the child from the parent

-3. How do you access props from a class-based child component?
+3. How do you access props from a class-based child component? this.props.

-4. How do you access props from a functional component?
+4. How do you access props from a functional component? props.
 5. How do you bind a function to a parent component so that it can be passed to a child?
+  Bind it in the parent constructor then pass it to the child
 ### Understand

 Discuss this question in pairs if you have a 4-person group

 6. What's happening in this component?
+Passing askQuestion and answerQuestion to child. askQuestions - adds questions to the questions array answerQuestions - removes question from the questions array
 ```jsx
 import React, { Component } from "react";